glutenfreegear/UTAH-5320.23-RPQ-FORM-GENERATOR/README.md

 # ATF Form 5320.23 Generator

 A client-side web application for generating PDFs of ATF Form 5320.23 (National Firearms Act Responsible Person Questionnaire).
-This tool processes forms entirely in your browser using WebAssembly - no data is sent to external servers.
+All processing happens in your browser using WebAssembly - no data is sent to external servers.

-## 🔗 Live Application
+## Live Application

 Access the form generator at: **https://schlarpc.github.io/atf-5320.23-generator/**

 ## Features

 - **Complete client-side processing** - Your data never leaves your browser
-- **Auto-save functionality** - Form state is preserved in the URL for bookmarking
+- **Auto-save functionality** - Form state preserved in the URL for bookmarking
+- **Signature capture** - Draw your signature directly in the browser
 - **PDF generation** - Creates properly formatted ATF Form 5320.23 PDFs
 - **Form validation** - Real-time validation with inline error messages
 - **Smart field interactions** - Auto-formatting for phone numbers, SSNs, and conditional field enabling